jakobkaminski/glutamate_dlpfc_meta/README.md

 # Glutamate in dorsolateral prefrontal cortex
-This is the code for creating the plots in the publication xyz
+This is the code for the analysis and for creating the plots in the publication.